Vejron/angular-responsive/README.md

 angular.module('myModule', ['responsive.if']);
 ```

-then just add an attribute `ee-responsive-if` with a string value consisting of one or more classes separated by a space
+then just add the attribute `ee-responsive-if` with a string value consisting of one or more classes separated by a space

 ```html
     <div ee-responsive-if="'visible-sm visible-md'">angular-responsive</div>